ordina-jworks/ordina-jworks.github.io/_posts/2018-08-06-Kickstarter-Trajectory-2018-Summer.md

 * Collectors Improvements
 * Stream improvements

-In the afternoon we made some excercises on these new features and improvements which gave us a brighter view on the possibilities within present development.
+In the afternoon we made a few excercises on these new features and improvements which gave us a brighter view on the possibilities within present development.

 #### Spring and Spring Boot
 The lectures of Spring and Spring Boot were given by [Ken Coenen](/author/ken-coenen){:target="_blank"}.
 These were spread over two days where the first day was an overal introduction to Spring fundamentals, followed by a second day where we have put everything into practice.

 ##### Day 1:
 The first day we got an introduction to Spring and Spring Boot about the core fundamentals and concepts of JPA, Beans and Application contexts.
-After that we went further into the features of the framework where we got introduced to Spring Web Services and Spring Security.
+After that we went further into the features of the framework where we were introduced to Spring Web Services and Spring Security.

 ##### Day 2:
 On the second day we made a small project where we created a backend application to fetch all information of different digital coins (Cryptocurrencies).
 We learned how to read data from an API using DTO's and store them into a database.
 At the end of the day we had a fully working backend application which fetched all information automatically and exposed it to different endpoints.

 ### Frontend
 Front-end courses included html/css/javascript, buildtools, typescript and Angular.

 ##### Build tools:
 In this course, we started off with Node.js and its features like asynchronous and event emitters.
 NPM and other package managers were